vplesko/OrbLang/docs/pages/type_system_extended_alias.md

 ---
 # {{ page.title }}

-`alias` macro from **base.orb** can be used to refer to a type using a different name.
+The `alias` macro from **base.orb** can be used to refer to a type using a different name.
 This is useful for long type expressions, or types you anticipate wanting to refactor in the future.

 ```
-import "base.orb";

 alias TransformationMatrix (f32 4 4);
 ```